 Three truths; making and maintaining habitat, controlling and enforcing hunting pressure, and communication with the membership, easy to say, difficult to produce.
 A good friend of ours in Ducks Unlimited once said, “Making good waterfowl hunting is not Rocket Science, it is much harder!”

-On a busy Saturday we may hunt 1/3 of our ponds (only one group of 4-guns / pond), leaving thousands of waterfowl and numerous wetlands undisturbed.
+On a busy Saturday we may hunt 1/3 of our ponds (only one group of 3-4-guns / pond, not 6-8 guns per blind or multiple groups hunting on same pond), leaving thousands of waterfowl and numerous wetlands undisturbed.

 All of our properties have deep-water wells that allow us to pump water when the habitat needs it.
 This is extremely important, as controlling water levels are critical to attracting and keeping waterfowl.
 In addition you must have the ability to pump water in the fall and winter to keep aquatics alive, once they dry out the food source is gone for the season!